Setono/SyliusTermsPlugin/README.md

 ![Screenshot showing admin terms update page](docs/images/admin-terms-update.png)

-The `Explanation` field is the text shown on the complete order page.
+The `Label` field is the text shown on the complete order page.
 Notice you can use a placeholder (`[link:Link text]`) to tell where the link should be.

 ![Screenshot showing admin terms translation update page](docs/images/admin-terms-update-translation.png)